 About Anna Cone

 Anna Cone is a Brooklyn-based photographer and digital collage artist.
 She received a B.A. in Art History and Studio Art from the College of Charleston, and a diploma of Professional Photography from Speos Photographic Institute in Paris.
-She has exhibited in galleries and fairs including 4heads Governors Island Art Fair, The Untitled Space, New York, and Providence Center for Photographic Arts.
+She has exhibited in galleries and fairs including SPRING/BREAK Art Show, 4heads Governors Island Art Fair, The Untitled Space, New York, Site: Brooklyn Gallery, Providence Center for Photographic Arts and Brooklyn Waterfront Artists Coalition.
 She is stimulated by psychic readings, 70s vampires and witches, old master paintings, surrealist films, 19th century Spiritualism, radical women and the body.